ajmorton/advent_of_code/2019-rust2024/Thoughts.md

 On the one hand, this problem is cool.
 On the other, this problem is proper effort.
 It's pretty cool I can just submit the first P2 result when the program compiles and it's the correct solution.
 Very flowy.
 I reckon I can get this down to 10ms with some effort.
 I'm not seeing a path to sub 1ms.

+## Day 21: Springdroid Adventure
+Pretty much just guess and check today.
+You could do it programatically but not really worth the effort.